Atlas is Your Perfect Context: One-Shot Customization for Generalizable Foundational Medical Image Segmentation: Methods

 To generate task-specific prompts for foundation models, we adopt an atlas-based registration approach as the initialization step for in-context learning with two main advantages: \textbf{1)} atlas-based registration does not require training or labeled datasets, making it lightweight and easy to deploy in clinical workflows, and \textbf{2)} it inherently leverages structural priors, which are particularly valuable for medical image segmentation tasks where anatomical consistency is critical.

 Traditional atlas-based segmentation relies on iterative optimization to align the atlas to the query image, which is computationally expensive and time-consuming.
-To overcome this, we develop a test-time registration network derived from VoxelMorph \cite{balakrishnan2019TMI_voxelmorph}, utilizing its network architecture and optimization objectives with adaptations for test-time optimization.
+To overcome this, we develop a test-time registration network derived from RDP \cite{wang2024tmi_rdp}, utilizing its network architecture and optimization objectives with adaptations for test-time optimization.
 Formally, given a context atlas $(X_\mathit{atlas}, Y_\mathit{atlas})$ and a query image $X_\mathit{query}$, we estimate the spatial transformation $T$ by optimizing:

 where $\mathcal{L}_{\mathit{reg}}$ is a similarity-based registration loss, such as normalized cross-correlation or mutual information.
-The registered atlas $T^\star X_{\mathit{atlas}}$ and its corresponding label $T^\star Y_{\mathit{atlas}}$ yield a coarse segmentation mask $M_\mathit{atlas}$, which serves as a structural prior.
+The registered atlas $T^\star (X_{\mathit{atlas}})$ and its corresponding label $T^\star (Y_{\mathit{atlas}})$ yield a coarse segmentation mask $M_\mathit{atlas}$, which serves as a structural prior.

-Original VoxelMorph optimizes registration by training on large datasets to learn network parameters.
+Original RDP optimizes registration by training on large datasets to learn network parameters.
 In AtlasSegFM, we repurpose it as a test-time optimization framework, where the network parameters are optimized on-the-fly for each specific atlas-query pair during inference.
-In addition, we perform rigid and affine pre-registration prior to network optimization, ensuring coarse alignment and enhancing final registration accuracy (as validated in the ablation Table \ref{tab:ablation}).
+In addition, we perform rigid and affine pre-registration prior to network optimization, ensuring coarse alignment and enhancing final registration accuracy (as validated in the ablation Table~\ref{tab:ablation}).

 After generating the coarse segmentation mask $M_\mathit{atlas}$ from the registered atlas, we adapt it as the prompt context for foundation models.
-Specifically, $M_\mathit{atlas}$ is used to derive various forms of prompts: \begin{itemize} \item Click: The center of the largest connected region in $M_\mathit{atlas}$ is extracted as the click location $\mathit{Prompt_{click}}$. \item Box: The minimum bounding box that encloses $M_\mathit{atlas}$ is computed as the box prompt $\mathit{Prompt_{box}}$. \item Mask: The segmentation mask $M_\mathit{atlas}$ itself is directly used as the mask prompt $\mathit{Prompt_{mask}}$. \end{itemize} These task-specific prompts fully utilize the structural prior provided by $M_\mathit{atlas}$, ensuring that the foundation models receive precise and anatomically relevant guidance. (more details can be found in Sec. \ref{sec:supp_prompts} of the Supplementary Material)
+Specifically, our framework can provide three different types of prompts: \begin{itemize} \item Click: The centroid of the largest connected region within $M_\mathit{atlas}$ is extracted as the click prompt $P_\mathit{click}$. \item Box: The minimum circumscribed bounding box that encloses $M_\mathit{atlas}$ at the middle slice along $z$-axis is computed as the box prompt $P_\mathit{box}$. \item Mask: The segmentation mask $M_\mathit{atlas}$ is directly used as the mask prompt $P_\mathit{mask}$ for foundation models that support mask prompting. \end{itemize} These atlas-derived prompts inject explicit anatomical context (location, extent, and plausible shape) into the foundation model.
+Additional quantitative evidence comparing prompt types is reported in Sec.~\ref{sec:ablation}.